MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iablogon-openentry.md

 If MAPI passes NULL for  _lpEntryID_, open the root container in your container hierarchy.

 The object that you are being asked to open might be an object copied from another provider.
-In this case, it will support the **PR_TEMPLATEID** ( [PidTagTemplateid](pidtagtemplateid-canonical-property.md)) property.
+In this case, it will support the **PR_TEMPLATEID** ([PidTagTemplateid](pidtagtemplateid-canonical-property.md)) property.
 If the object does support this property, call the [IMAPISupport::OpenTemplateID](imapisupport-opentemplateid.md) method to bind to code for this entry in the foreign provider, passing **PR_TEMPLATEID** in the  _lpTemplateID_ parameter and 0 in the  _ulTemplateFlags_ parameter. **IMAPISupport::OpenTemplateID** passes this information to the foreign provider in a call to the foreign provider's [IABLogon::OpenTemplateID](iablogon-opentemplateid.md) method.
 If **IMAPISupport::OpenTemplateID** raises an error, usually because the foreign provider is unavailable or not included in the profile, try to continue by treating the unbound entry as read-only.
 For more information about opening foreign address book entries, see [Acting as a Host Address Book Provider](acting-as-a-host-address-book-provider.md).

 ## See also

-#### Reference

 [IABLogon : IUnknown](iablogoniunknown.md)